brettinternet/slides/content/ai/_index.md

 This tweet is an example of a "broad" update.
 The opposite of that are precise changes.

-Dorian calls these "surgical" updates, where you're basically paving a precise path for the agent to make changes.
+Dorian calls these "surgical" updates, where you're basically paving a precise path for the agent to make changes (the precision can be variable).
 You might first build up a context from a discovery or planning stage with an agent.
 In large enterprise codebases, this is all about how you manage context.

-You're a conductor in this scenario but you're also reading out the sheet music, or laying down the track.
+I'd say that writing code is rarely is the bottleneck.
 {{% /note %}}

 ---